JosephiusX/Blocachain-JS/README.md

                               console.error('/register-and-broadcast-node Promise error ' + error);
                             })

-            ** still its saying new node registered with network successfully, I can see node 3002 in node 3001 but not vise versa, and i get an error in the node window for 3001
+            ?? still its saying new node registered with network successfully, I can see node 3002 in node 3001 but not vise versa, and i get an error in the node window for 3001

+            ** works when I copy request from source.
+Cant find the difference